OlimilO1402/Err_CorrectErrorHandling/README.md

 ```

 Instead of "GoTo Finally" you could also use "Exit Sub", "Exit Function" or "Exit Property",
-at least if we do not have to free any handles, but using "Goto Finally" instead is more
+at least if we do not have to free any handles.
+But using "Goto Finally" instead is more
 generic, because you even do not have to distinguish between Sub, Function or Property, so
 reusing the code is made more easily.

 Now call the ErrHandler function, which can be private in every class, form or module.
-Add the information: "name of the function", VB already knows the name of the class or form.
+VB already knows the name of the class or form with the function Typename(), so all what we
+have to add is the name of the function.
-You even have the chance to call the function plenty of times, by using "Resume Try"
+You even have the chance to call the Try-block more times, by using "Resume Try"
 ```vba
     If ErrHandler("Open", "Trying to open the file: " & PFN, , , , , True) = vbRetry Then
         Resume Try